Find Trade Colleges

 $27,265 Avg Student Debt

-Cambridge College came in at #18 in this year’s edition of the Best Bachelor’s Degree Trade Schools in the New England Region ranking.
-Boston, Massachusetts is the setting for this small institution of higher learning.
-The private not-for-profit school handed out bachelor’s degrees to 233 students in 2021-2022.
+Cambridge College ranked #18 on this year’s Best Bachelor’s Degree Trade Schools in the New England Region list.
+This small private not-for-profit school is located in Boston, Massachusetts, and it awarded 233 bachelor’s degrees in 2021-2022.

 On average, bachelor’s degree students take out $27,265 in loans while pursuing their degree.